tienanr/docurift/README.md

 - `port`: The port number for DocuRift's analyzer API endpoint (e.g. 9877)
 - `max-examples`: Maximum number of example values to store for each field in the schema
 - `redacted-fields`: A list of fields to redact in the documentation.
 Their values will be shown as "REDACTED" (e.g. authorization headers, API keys, passwords).
 This applies globally to HTTP headers, URL parameters and JSON fields.
+- `storage.path`: The directory path where DocuRift will store its analyzer state file (analyzer.json).
+Defaults to current directory if not specified.
+- `storage.frequency`: How often (in seconds) DocuRift should save its state to disk.
+Defaults to 10 seconds if not specified.

 Example configuration:
 ```yaml